Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling: System Model

 \subsection{Multicast Process}

+We consider a \textit{generate-at-will} model (e.g., \cite{akar2025age, champati2021minimum}) for multicasting status updates.
+Specifically, the source node can generate multiple update packets at the start of each time slot.
+These packets are forwarded through router nodes and ultimately delivered to the destination nodes.

-Here, we describe the \textit{multicast process} in the network.
-At the beginning of each time slot, the source node generates multiple update packets, which will be transmitted between router nodes, and eventually arrive at the destination nodes.
-We assume that the source can generate packets at will, where each packet includes an address of its destination.
-We consider the following rule of delay: \begin{Assumption} The delay between the source and the destination is linearly proportional to the hops between them. \end{Assumption} \begin{Remark} The above assumption has been proven to be valid in many multi-hop scenarios (e.g., \cite{haenggi2005routing, bui2009novel, ogbe2023optimal}).
-When it is not satisfied, the extension to a more general cast is conceptually straightforward by using the sum of delays between nodes instead of hops.
-This does not alter our main results. \end{Remark} Under the above paradigm, we can normalize the one-hop delay for a packet as a single time slot.
-For the network layer, We consider an error-free transmission (e.g., \cite{vuran2009error}) with an adaptive power scheme to compensate for potential deep fading scenarios (e.g., \cite{asghari2010adaptive}).
+\textit{Delay:} We make the following assumptions on packet delay: \begin{Assumption} The delay between the source and the destination is linearly proportional to the hops between them. \end{Assumption} Therefore, we normalize the \textit{one-hop delay for each packet to a single time slot}.
+The above assumption has been justified in many multi-hop scenarios (e.g., \cite{haenggi2005routing, bui2009novel, ogbe2023optimal}).
+When Assumption \ref{Assum1} is not satisfied, extending to a more general case is conceptually straightforward by using the sum of delays between nodes instead of hops.
+This does not alter our results.

+We consider an error-free transmission (e.g., \cite{vuran2009error}) with an adaptive power scheme to compensate for potential deep fading scenarios (e.g., \cite{asghari2010adaptive}).
 Hence, a packet can be transmitted from node $i$ to node $j$ if the link $(i,j)$ exists in $\mathcal{E}_t$, which takes one time slot with an average energy cost of $C_{i,j}$.
 If multiple packets arrive at a destination node simultaneously, only the packet with the smallest AoI is considered.
 Next, we describe the \textit{multicast scheduling decisions}.
-At the start of time slot $t$, a controller can select a subset of destination nodes $\mathcal{U}'_t\subseteq\mathcal{U}_t$ to generate updates for (the updates may not received immediately), which we refer to as multicast scheduling in this paper.
+At the start of time slot $t$, a controller can select a subset of destination nodes $\mathcal{U}'_t\subseteq\mathcal{U}_t$ to generate updates for (the updates may not be received immediately), which we refer to as multicast scheduling in this paper.
 It is crucial to trade off energy consumption and AoI reduction.
 Now we define the \textit{multicast routing decisions}.
 Due to the one-source-multiple-destination nature of multicast problems, multicast trees are widely used to represent multicast routing decisions \cite{oliveira2005survey}.
 Let $\mathcal{T}_t$ denotes a multicast tree at time slot $t$ of $\mathcal{G}_t= \{\mathcal{V}_t, \mathcal{E}_t\}$, i.e.: